 How to secure residency in Malaysia on an Investor Visa

-The MM2H program requires applicants to meet certain criteria and in exchange, applicants and their dependents are granted a 10-year multiple-entry visa.
-This is effectively a residence permit, enabling the successful applicant and their family to live in Malaysia.
+The MM2H program requires applicants to meet specific criteria, and in exchange, applicants and their dependents are granted a 10-year multiple-entry visa.
+This is a residence permit, enabling the successful applicant and their family to live in Malaysia.

 Requirements for an Investor Visa

-Applicants are required to demonstrate the capability to support themselves financially in Malaysia without seeking employment or government assistance.
+Applicants must demonstrate the capability to financially support themselves in Malaysia without seeking employment or government assistance.
 The financial requirements are as follows: